The Girls (Cline novel): Reception

-The Washington Post wrote a favorable review, praising Cline's writing.
+Ron Charles of The Washington Post wrote a favorable review, praising Cline's writing.
 NPR and The New York Times also reviewed the work, the former of which wrote that "Emma Cline's thoroughly seductive debut novel, The Girls, re-imagines the world of Charles Manson's female followers, and does so with a particularly effective literary device."
-It was winner of the Shirley Jackson Award for Best Novel 2016.
+It was the winner of the Shirley Jackson Award for Best Novel 2016.

+Publishers Weekly gave the debut a starred review and said "The novel’s title is apt: Cline is especially perceptive about the emulation and competition, the longing and loss, that connect her novel’s women and their difficult, sometimes destructive passages to adulthood."

+Kirkus Reviews had a more mixed response to the novel, noting "Cline makes old news fresh, but she also succumbs to an MFA’s fondness for strenuously inventive language."
+Though, ultimately the book was found to be "vivid and ambitious."